unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 **_Tek Slots._** You determine your available tek skill slots by adding together all your levels in the evangelist, priest, morph, scion, and Arcanist classes, and half your levels (rounded down) in the guardian and scout classes.
 Use this total to determine your tek skill slots by consulting the Multiclass Tekcaster table.

 If you have more than one Tekcasting class, this table might give you tek skill slots of a level that is higher than the tek skills you know or can prepare.
 You can use those slots, but only to cast your lower-level tek skills.
-If a lower-level tek skill that you cast, like _burning hands_, has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don’t have any tek skills of that higher level.
+If a lower-level tek skill that you cast, like _burning hands_, has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don't have any tek skills of that higher level.

 For example, if you are the aforementioned scout 4/Arcanist 3, you count as a 5th-level character when determining your tek skill slots: you have four 1st-level slots, three 2nd-level slots, and two 3rd-level slots.
-However, you don’t know any 3rd-level tek skills, nor do you know any 2nd-level scout tek skills.
+However, you don't know any 3rd-level tek skills, nor do you know any 2nd-level scout tek skills.
 You can use the tek skill slots of those levels to cast the tek skills you do know—and potentially enhance their effects.

 **_Link Tek._** If you have both the Tekcasting class feature and the Link Tek class feature from the cybernetic class, you can use the tek skill slots you gain from the Link Tek feature to cast tek skills you know or have prepared from classes with the Tekcasting class feature, and you can use the tek skill slots you gain from the Tekcasting class feature to cast cybernetic tek skills you know.